mavjav-edu/pcc_2e/recommended_reading/django.md

 ### Practical SQL, by [Anthony DeBarros](https://twitter.com/anthonydb)

 Django's Object Relational Mapper, or ORM as it's commonly referred to, is a tool that allows you to query for data from a database by writing pure Python.
 Django converts this to Structured Query Language, or SQL as it's commonly called.
 The ORM is an amazing tool that's made working with databases much easier over the years.
 But the farther you go with Django, the more an understanding of SQL will help you.
-It will help you write more efficient queries, even if you only never actually write raw SQL yourself. *Practial SQL* uses Postgres to teach you SQL, and Postgres is one of the most common databases that Django developers use.
+It will help you write more efficient queries, even if you only never actually write raw SQL yourself. *Practical SQL* uses Postgres to teach you SQL, and Postgres is one of the most common databases that Django developers use.

-If you buy the book [direct from No Starch Press](https://nostarch.com/practicalSQL) you get a free ebook with the printed copy.
+If you buy the book [direct from No Starch Press](https://nostarch.com/practicalSQL) you get a free e-book with the printed copy.
 You can also buy it from [Barnes and Noble](https://www.barnesandnoble.com/w/practical-sql-anthony-debarros/1126049058/) or [Amazon](https://www.amazon.com/Practical-SQL-Beginners-Guide-Storytelling/dp/1593278276/).
 The code, data, and other online resources are available at [the author's GitHub page](https://github.com/anthonydb/practical-sql).

 ![](../../images/recommended_reading/psql_cover.jpg)